TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart4_EFC/001 Introduction.md

 # Introduction

-In this tutorial we will add Entity Framework Core with SQLite as the data storage, instead of the json-file storage system currently in use.
+In this tutorial we will add Entity Framework Core (henceforth "EFC") with SQLite as the data storage, instead of the json-file storage system currently in use.

 Below is the layered diagram, you should be familiar with it by now.